Leon-von-essen/Optiver/README.md

 # Optiver
-This repository contains solutions to the Optiver coding tests
+This repository contains solutions to the Optiver coding tests which are part of the recruiting process.